vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/components-features.md

 * Kubernetes

-For development environments, VMware Tanzu GemFire is supported on:
+For development environments, Tanzu GemFire is supported on:

 * macOS